 When we demonstrate respect for our youth through our words, actions, and invitation into full involvement in the life of our communities, they will come – and they will stay.
 And they will bring their friends.
 Their friends will bring their parents and curious adults.
 That’s how church and community organizations grow.

-One of the most powerful experiences I shared with a youth leader occurred after I delivered a keynote presentation at a youth conference in San Francisco.
+One of my most powerful leadership experiences with teens occurred after I delivered a keynote presentation at a youth conference in San Francisco.

-I received a frantic call when I got home about an emergency meeting in the parish hall.
+I received a frantic call when I got home about an emergency meeting with the architect in the church hall.